 Fig. 9.
 Discriminability of chirp responses at different beat phases.
 A, top: AMs of 2 different beats ($\Delta f{\rm Beat} = 10$ and 120 Hz) superimposed with chirps occurring at different phases of the beat ($\Delta \phi = 180$ and 90°).
 Black bars indicate the 2 intervals used for the discrimination analysis (short interval spanning the chirp only and long interval also including parts of the beat).
 A, bottom: rasterplots of the corresponding neuronal responses.
-B: confusion matrices created from assigning each spike train evoked by a chirp occurring at the beat phase $\Delta \phi_0$ in bin a to the phase bin b that had elicited a set of spike trains; this spike train had the smallest distance to as estimated by Eq. b.
-The confusion matrices were then averaged over cells, and their relative mutual information was calculated (Eq. b).
-Subplots show confusion matrices for different beat frequencies $\Delta f{\rm Beat}$ as indicated and a chirp size of 100 Hz using the time-constant $\tau_c = 2$ ms and the short analysis window for estimating the distance between spike trains. b: distance measure (b) for the short (b) for the relative mutual information) of a chirp of size b0 Hz as a function of b1 and long (b1 and long (b2 and long (b3 analysis intervals. b3: same as b3 but for responses to a chirp of size b4.
-Each of the corresponding confusion matrices shown in b3.
+B: confusion matrices created from assigning each spike train evoked by a chirp occurring at the beat phase $\Delta \phi_0$ in bin a to the phase bin b that had elicited a set of spike trains; this spike train had the smallest distance to as estimated by Eq. δ .
+The confusion matrices were then averaged over cells, and their relative mutual information was calculated (Eq. δ).
+Subplots show confusion matrices for different beat frequencies $\Delta f{\rm Beat}$ as indicated and a chirp size of 100 Hz using the time-constant $\tau_c = 2$ ms and the short analysis window for estimating the distance between spike trains.
+C: discrimination performance (in terms of the relative mutual information) of a chirp of size s = 60 Hz as a function of $\Delta f{\rm Beat}$ and the temporal resolution τ_c of the distance measure (Eq. δ) for the short (left plot) and long (right plot) analysis intervals.
+D: same as C but for responses to a chirp of size s = 100 Hz.
+Circles at left mark the corresponding confusion matrices shown in B.